v-cakoll/docs.pl-pl/docs/spark/tutorials/databricks-deployment.md

 ## <a name="run-your-app"></a>Uruchamianie aplikacji

-Możesz użyć `set JAR` lub `spark-submit` , aby przesłać zadanie do datakostki.
+Aby przesłać zadanie do danych, można użyć `set JAR` lub `spark-submit`.

 ### <a name="use-set-jar"></a>Użyj ustawienia JAR